Killercodes/Code-Demo-Tutorial/Tutorial/MSCRM Plugin Bible.md

 An array of SdkMessageProcessingStepRegistrationinstances is used to set the Stepsproperty of RegisterSolutionRequest.
 Note that for custom workflow activities, no steps need to be defined.
 Pre and Post Event Images

 Images are snapshots of an entity's attributes at a given moment in time.
 The  SdkMessageProcessingStepImageRegistrationclass identifies a named list of entity attributes whose values are to be made available at run time to the registered plug-in.
-A plug-in can access these images through the `PreEntityImages` and ` properties of IPluginExecutionContext.
+A plug-in can access these images through the `PreEntityImages` and `PostEntityImages` properties of IPluginExecutionContext.
 Whether the image is obtained during the pre-event or post-event of the event execution pipeline depends on which stagethe associated SdkMessageProcessingStepRegistrationinstance is being registered for.
 An array of SdkMessageProcessingStepImageRegistrationinstances is used to set the Imagesproperty of SdkMessageProcessingStepRegistration.

 >**Tip:** Registering for pre or post images to access entity attribute values results in improved plug-in performance as compared to obtaining entity attributes in plug-in code through Retrieve or RetrieveMultiple requests.